soosap/101/docker.md

     > $ docker run -p 8080:3000 -v /var/www

-    Moreover, instead of leaving it to the Docker Host to decide, we could explicitly specify that storage location.
+    Moreover, instead of leaving it to the Docker Host to decide, we could explicitly specify that storage location:

     > $ docker run -p 8080:3000 -v $(pwd):/var/www node

+    When executing commands on container initialization they will be run from the container's home directory.
+    We can change the working directory from where a command shall be executed using the `-w` flag.

+    > $ docker run -p 8080:3000 -v $(pwd):/var/www -w "/var/www" node npm start

 2. Add your source code into a custom image that is used to create a container (staging/production)

+    Build an image from a Dockerfile.